-Matt Sharp serves as senior counsel with Alliance Defending Freedom, where he directs the Center for Legislative Advocacy.
+Matt Sharp serves as senior counsel and state government relations national director with Alliance Defending Freedom, where he focuses on state and local legislative matters.

 Sharp earned his J.D. in 2006 from the Vanderbilt University School of Law.
 A member of the bar in Georgia and Tennessee, he is also admitted to practice in several federal courts.